SHTOOLS/SHTOOLS/src/fdoc/shmtcouplingmatrix.md

 # Parameters

 `mmt` : output, real\*8, dimension (`lmax`+`lwin`+1, `lmax`+1)
-:   The full multitaper coupling matrix that relates the global power spectrum to the expectation of the localized multitaper spectrum.
+:   The full multitaper coupling matrix that relates the expectation of the localized multitaper spectrum to the global power spectrum of the function.

 `lmax` : input, integer
 :   The spherical harmonic bandwidth of the global power spectrum.